-H. Defense
+H. Defense:

 - i.
 Teams must field 4 outfielders. - a.
-No "buck" short stops or additional infielders. - b.
+No "buck" short stops or additional infielders.

+- b.
 Outfielders should be at least 30 feet out from the grass infield edge when the batter swings. - ii.
 Each player should play both infield and outfield positions in each game, unless the player specifically asks to play 100% of their time in the outfield.
-Each child should have the opportunity to play each position by the end of the season, unless there are legitimate concerns for the safety of the child.
+Each child should have the opportunity to play each position by the end of the season, unless there are legitimate concerns for the safety of the child. - I. Bunting is not allowed.
+However, it should be taught in practices to prepare players for the Minor division. - J. Game time limit: - i.
+No new inning shAll-Start after 75 minutes have elapsed from the start of play. - ii.

-I. Bunting

-i.
-Not allowed.
-However, it should be taught in practices to prepare players for the Minor division.

-J. Game time limit

-- No new inning shall start after 75 minutes have elapsed from the start of play. - ii.
 90 minutes is the ideal time limit guideline for a game at this level.
 Yet, the bottom half of the last inning shall always be played.
-The full final inning shall be played regardless of whether the visiting is 'ahead' by more than 5 runs in the unofficial score.
+The full final inning shall be played regardless of whether the visiting is 'ahead' by more than 5 runs in the unofficial score. - K. Playoffs: Managers and the AA-Ball Commissioner will determine the playoff structure and schedule.

-K. Playoffs

-i.
-Managers and the AA-Ball Commissioner will determine the playoff structure and schedule.
 A double elimination tournament is strongly suggested, and all teams must be allowed to participate.
 Someone outside of AA shall conduct the blind draw for the playoffs.
-Playoffs shall be in the spirit of AA-Ball.
+Playoffs shall be in the spirit of AA-Ball. - L. Thrown Bats: - i.

-L. Thrown Bats

-- i.
 1st time, child will be warned. - ii.
-2nd time per at bat, the child is out.

-M. Parents

-Managers need to communicate to the parents that the goal of AA-Ball is not to win at any cost.

-N. Scorekeeping for AA
+2nd time per at bat, the child is out. - M. Parents: Managers need to communicate to the parents that the goal of AA-Ball is not to win at any cost, but to ensure a positive experience for all players while building their skills for later levels. - N. Scorekeeping for AA - i.

-- i.
 Five run rule in effect per inning.
 After the 5th run has crossed the plate, the inning is stopped. - ii.
 Each AA team is responsible for tracking their offensive activity (to allow no new batters after 5 runs have crossed home plate each half inning), defensive positioning and pitch count.